Our May Topic | Diarrhoea | What Can Children Do?

 Here are the ten messages on Topic 5: DIARRHOEA

 - Diarrhoea is watery poo that happens three or more times a day.
+It can lead to dangerous dehydration.

 These health messages have been reviewed by expert health educators and medical experts and are available on the ORB health website too.